-- Higher protein intake, of 0.55 grams to 0.68 grams per pound of body weight per day is recommended for most older adults who have acute or chronic diseases (1.2-1.5 grams of protein per kilogram of body weight).
-In this case, a person who weighs 100 lbs should aim for 54-68 grams of protein per day.
+- Higher protein intake (0.55-0.68 grams per pound of body weight, per day) is recommended for most older adults who have acute or chronic diseases.
+In this case, a person who weighs 100 pounds should aim for 54-68 grams of protein per day.

-- Older people with severe kidney disease (who are not on dialysis) are an exception to this rule; these individuals may need to limit protein intake as their kidneys may not be able to properly process the protein.
+- Older people with severe kidney disease (who are not on dialysis) are an exception to this rule — these individuals may need to limit their protein intake, as their kidneys may not be able to properly process the protein.

 Benefits of Protein Smoothies